 Extra Guests: $75/day Kids (5-11): Incl.

-Spring and Summer Fishing: now it is really getting exciting ... the halibut are on the banks in greater numbers and the Salmon are getting thick in May and June along the shore - which is good when the weather can be unpredictable.
-With the weather improving by Mid-June through to Mid August the offshore banks are producing limits of salmon and halibut daily for the experienced local guides.
+Spring and Summer Fishing: now it is really getting exciting ... the halibut are on the banks in greater numbers and the salmon are getting thick in May and June along the shore - which is good when the weather can be unpredictable.
+With the weather improving by Mid-June through to August the offshore banks are producing limits of salmon and halibut daily for the experienced local guides.
+The off-shore may stay closed until Mid-July for salmon.
 Late June and early July brings the sockeye salmon in the Alberni Inlet and this long awaited early morning fishery This is prime season and the town and fishing grounds are bustling with anglers and visitors.

 What to Bring and How to Prepare for Your Trip